-- A percutaneous tenotomy is an orthopedic procedure used to treat patients who have chronic shoulder, hip, knee, elbow, or ankle pain associated with a damaged tendon.
+- This is an orthopedic procedure used to treat patients who have chronic shoulder, hip, knee, elbow, or ankle pain associated with a damaged tendon.

-- Risks associated with a percutaneous tenotomy include infection, temporary nerve injury, or temporary soreness at the treatment site.
+- Risks associated with a tissue removal include infection, temporary nerve injury, or temporary soreness at the treatment site.

-- Benefits of a percutaneous tenotomy over surgery include quicker recovery, no stitches necessary, minimally scarring, and pain relief.
+- Benefits of over surgery include quicker recovery, no stitches necessary, minimally scarring, and pain relief.

 - During the procedure, your doctor will locate the damaged tendon.
 Once it is found, he or she will make an incision and use a medical instrument to break down and remove the damaged tendon tissue.

 Percutaneous tenotomy is a minimally invasive procedure to help patients relieve chronic tendon pain.
 Using ultrasound guidance, your doctor will find and remove any degenerative scar tissue that has developed in the shoulder, knee, hip, elbow, or ankle.

 During the procedure, your doctor will remove damaged tissue that is causing your pain as well as stimulates the body’s natural healing response.

 You may be a candidate for a percutaneous tenotomy if you have chronic pain associated with a damaged tendon from conditions such as: